Supercomputing in Europe: Norway

 UNINETT Sigma2 AS maintains the national infrastructure for large-scale computational science in Norway and provides high-performance computing and data storage for all Norwegian universities and colleges, as well as other publicly funded organizations and projects.
 Sigma2 and its projects are financed by the Research Council of Norway and the Sigma2 consortium partners (the universities of Oslo, Bergen, and Tromsø, and the Norwegian University of Science and Technology in Trondheim) Its head office in Trondheim.
 Sigma2 operates three systems: Stallo and Fram (located in Tromsø) and Saga (in Trondheim).
 An additional machine (named Betzy after Elizabeth Stephansen) was inaugurated on 7 December 2020.

 The Norwegian University of Science and Technology (NTNU) in Trondheim operates the "Vilje" supercomputer, owned by NTNU and the Norwegian Meteorological Institute.
 "Vilje" is operating at 275 teraflops.

-Decommissioned systems include Hexagon (2008-2017) at the University of Bergen; Gardar (2012 to 2015); and Abel (2012 to 2020) at the University of Oslo.
+Decommissioned systems include Hexagon (2008–2017) at the University of Bergen; Gardar (2012 to 2015); and Abel (2012 to 2020) at the University of Oslo.
 The "Abel" supercomputer was named after the famous Norwegian mathematician Niels Henrik Abel (1802–1829).
-It operated at 258 teraflops through over 650 nodes and over 10000 cores (CPU's), where each node typically has 64GiB of RAM.
+It operated at 258 teraflops through over 650 nodes and over 10000 cores (CPU's), where each node typically has 64 GiB of RAM.
 It was ranked 96th in the TOP500 list in June 2012 when it was installed.